Love Power (Disenchanted song): Background and release

-American actress and singer Idina Menzel debuted the role of Nancy, Robert's (Patrick Dempsey) fiancé, in Disney's fantasy film Enchanted in 2007.
-Despite her accomplished Broadway and singing career, Menzel does not sing in the musical film, by which some critics and fans were disappointed.
-Composer Alan Menken and lyricist Stephen Schwartz, the latter of whom had previously worked with Menzel on the stage musical Wicked (2003), had written at least two different songs intended for Nancy to sing in Enchanted, including a duet with Prince Edward (James Marsden) called "Enchanted".
+American actress and singer Idina Menzel first played Nancy Tremaine, Robert's (Patrick Dempsey) fiancé, in Disney's musical fantasy film Enchanted in 2007.
+Despite her extensive Broadway and singing careers, Menzel does not sing in the film, by which some critics and fans were disappointed.
+Composer Alan Menken and lyricist Stephen Schwartz, the latter of whom had previously worked with Menzel on the Broadway musical Wicked (2003), had written at least two songs intended for Nancy to sing in Enchanted, including a duet with Prince Edward (James Marsden) called "Enchanted".
 Both songs were ultimately omitted from the final film because the creative team found them superfluous.
 At the time, Menzel explained that it would have made little sense for her character, a non-musical New York native, to sing in Enchanted, but expressed interest in singing in a potential sequel as early as 2007.

 Actress Amy Adams, who plays Giselle and also co-produced the sequel, described Menzel's lack of musical performances in Enchanted as the film's "grossest oversight", which they hoped to correct.
 Shortly after Disenchanted was announced, Menzel confirmed that she would finally have her own song written by Menken and Schwartz called "Love Power", which she predicted fans would appreciate.
-Although Menken claims he rarely writes music intended for a specific artist or voice, he had "Let It Go" from Frozen (2013) and "Defying Gravity" from Wicked (2003) – both songs famously performed by Menzel – in mind when composing "Love Power".
-Menken deliberately included references to "Defying Gravity" at the behest of Schwartz, his lyricist.
-Menzel found "Love Power" to be vocally demanding, describing it as "a song I could barely sing live if I tried".
-Douglas Laman of Collider theorized that, following the global success of Disney's Frozen in 2013, "there was no way Menzel would get left on the musical sidelines like she was in Enchanted".
+Although Menken stated he rarely writes music intended for a specific artist or voice, he had "Let It Go" from Frozen (2013) and "Defying Gravity" from Wicked – both songs performed by Menzel – in mind when composing "Love Power".
+Menken incorporated references to "Defying Gravity" at the behest of its songwriter, Schwartz.
+Lisa Laman of Collider theorized that, following the global success of Disney's Frozen in 2013, "there was no way Menzel would get left on the musical sidelines like she was in Enchanted".